WPIC 18.10 Voluntary Intoxication

 Use bracketed material as applicable.

 Nature of defense.
-The Supreme Court definitively interpreted the statute in State v.
-Coates, 107 Wn.2d 882, 735 P.2d 64 (1987).
-The court explained that the prohibition on making an act “less criminal” meant that evidence of intoxication “cannot form the basis of an affirmative defense that essentially admits the crime but attempts to excuse or mitigate the actor's criminality.”
-Rather, “evidence of voluntary intoxication is relevant to the trier of fact in determining in the first instance whether the defendant acted with a particular degree of mental culpability.”
-State v.
-Coates, 107 Wn.2d at 889.
+In State v.
+Coates, 107 Wn.2d 882, 735 P.2d 64 (1987), the court explained that voluntary intoxication is relevant to determining whether the defendant acted with a particular degree of mental culpability.
+The instruction allowed the trier of fact to consider the defendant's intoxication in assessing his mental state but does not require that this consideration lead to any particular result.
 The court further explained that “[t]he State always has the burden of proving the defendant acted with the necessary culpable mental state.”
 State v.
 Coates, 107 Wn.2d at 890.

 The evidence “must reasonably and logically connect the defendant's intoxication with the asserted inability to form the required level of culpability to commit the crime charged. … Evidence of drinking alone is insufficient to warrant the instruction; instead, there must be ‘substantial evidence of the effects of the alcohol on the defendant's mind or body.’”
 State v.
 Gabryschak, 83 Wn.App.
 249, 252–53, 921 P.2d 549 (1996) (citations omitted).
 See also State v.
 Everybodytalksabout, 145 Wn.2d 456, 479, 39 P.3d 294 (2002) (defendant not entitled to a voluntary intoxication instruction where he did not present sufficient evidence to show his intoxication affected his ability to acquire the required mental state); State v.
 Harris, 122 Wn.App.
 547, 552–53, 90 P.3d 1133 (2004) (same); State v.
 Hall, 104 Wn.App.
 56, 60–61, 14 P.3d 884 (2000) (same); State v.
 Priest, 100 Wn.App.
 451, 455, 997 P.2d 452 (2000) (same).